It’s the last hurrah of summer – and there are all sorts of safe, socially distanced ways to enjoy it in Grand Rapids. Here are a few ideas:

 Dine, drink, shop and more in the city’s Social Zones – outdoor spaces that facilitate easier social distancing and promote the benefits of fresh air.
 Refreshment Areas within social zones allow you to carry approved open containers of alcohol from nearby bars and restaurants.
 Try a different Social Zone every night of the long weekend!

-It’s another Food Truck Friday at Riverside Park – come for dinner, stay for a game of disc golf or a leisurely stroll along the Grand River.
+Friday is a grand night at Riverside Park – come for a food truck dinner or get carryout from your favorite restaurant, then stick around for a game of disc golf or a leisurely stroll along the Grand River.

-Pack a picnic and head to Blandford Nature Center for an evening of live music on the farm featuring local songstress Molly.
+Pack a picnic dinner and head to Blandford Nature Center for the latest outdoor concert in its Bands at Blandford series.